robvet/dapr-workshop/Assignment04/step-by-step.md

 }
 ```

-Now you need to make sure your new repository is registered with dependency-injection.
+Now you need to register the new repository with the .NET Core dependency-injection container.

 1. Open the file `src/TrafficControlService/Startup.cs`.